SUSE/ha-sap-terraform-deployments/doc/sap_software.md

 ## Disclaimer

-Listed here the things that the project **don't do**:
+Here are the things that the project **doesn't do** for you:

 - The project doesn't download and structure the SAP installation software.
 This must be done by the user
-- The project doesn't check for compatibilities between the SAP software and tools (HANA database version with S/4HANA version, for example)
+- The project doesn't check for compatibility between the SAP software and tools (HANA database version with S/4HANA version, for example)
-- The project doesn't check if the files are properly upload or structured.
+- The project doesn't check if the files are properly uploaded or structured.
 If they are not, the project will be executed and it will fail, sometimes being really difficult to find the root cause.

-In order to avoid these issues, running a manual installation the first time with the selected binaries is recommended.